 - Is batch processing (a single institution submits visa applications on behalf of its students) possible?

 The UK Consulate in New York welcomes batch processing.

 - Does a student have to appear in person at the consulate to obtain a student visa?

 No, the Tier 4 application is submitted online and via mail to the British Consulate.
-However, student must be fingerprinted (thus appear in person) by a USCIS center.
+However, student must be fingerprinted (thus appear in person) at a USCIS center.

 - Can a non-U.S. citizen apply for a student visa through a consulate in the U.S.?

-Yes, but the student must submit proof of how they are legally in the US (I-20, etc.) with their mailed application materials.
+Yes, but the student must submit proof of their legal presence in the US (I-20, etc.) with their mailed application materials.
 However, non-U.S. citizens (including green card holders) are treated as citizens of their home country (country of held passport) and additional processing time may be necessary.

 - Does the student have to complete any additional procedures once overseas?

 - How long does a student visa take and when should my student apply?